Back to blog

 1. Preparation

-The first step is essential for a quality data discovery process.
+The first step is data preparation which involves data cleansing, normalization, deduplication.
+It is essential for a quality data discovery process.
 The data preparation phase rearranges the data so that the visualization and analysis portion of data discovery can run more smoothly.

 Without preparation, the data will be too convoluted to properly uncover any hidden business insights.
-Data preparation essentially cleans and merges the data quality within the datasets being examined.
+Data preparation essentially cleans and merges the datasets being examined to ensure data quality.

 Today, there are many types of software that provide data preparation in addition to other discovery and classification tools.

-These automated tools are able to erase outliers, unify data formats, detect null values, and standardize data quality.
+These automated tools are able to erase outliers, unify data formats, detect null values, and ensure data quality.

 2. Visualization